xavierbarber/MIDS/README_proposal.md

 + rec-\<label\> - denoting which reconstruction was used; “norm” corresponds to normalized images (optional)
 + run-\<index\> - denotes a repetition of identical acquisition with identical scanning parameters (optional)
-+ bp-<BodyPartExamined_label> - ( - optional) denoting the Defined Terms for Body Part Examined ,Dicom tag (0018,0015) , see:  Correspondence of Anatomic Region Codes and Body Part Examined Defined Terms
++ bp-<BodyPartExamined_label> - ( - optional) denoting the Defined Terms for Body Part Examined ,Dicom tag (0018,0015) , see:  [Correspondence of Anatomic Region Codes and Body Part Examined Defined Terms](http://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_L.html#chapter_L).
 + vp-<viewPosition_label> which describes the section, view, planes, direction or projection in the acquisition, (- optional).
 Possible labels: